Is CBD Legal? | CBDNerds.com

 Keep in mind you’ll need a prescription to purchase in these states mentioned above.
 Each state has it’s own allowance in terms of concentration of THC in a CBD item.
 This can range from 0.3%?—?8%.
 We do highly recommend being cognizant of what your state laws are so hopefully this article helps you understand if it’s legal for you to purchase CBD products.

-Where CBD is Illegal
+Where CBD is illegal?

-These states are, Nebraska, Kansas, South Dakota, and Idaho.
+There are 46 states where CBD is legal but 4 that still aren’t (as of early 2018) This may change soon.
+These states are Nebraska, Kansas, South Dakota, and Idaho.
 There’s some confusion surrounding this.
 Yes, marijuana-derived CBD is allowed in these states, the laws are still confusing.
 You’ll still find merchants selling CBD to these patients but it’s still important to know the law.
 We at CBD Nerds are CBD enthusiasts and truly believe in it’s healing properties.
-That said, if you are from one of these 4 states just be cognizant of the law.
+That said if you are from one of these 4 states just be cognizant of the law.